 31 May – 4 June 2021 (date to be confirmed)

-Please make a pre-registration so that we can keep you informed about the final registration procedure.
+Please make a pre-registration so we can keep you informed about this course.

 It is often difficult to integrate the personal, cultural or historic background of the student and his/her family into school life and learning process.
 Scientific research proved that the student’s motivation is linked to his/her learning autonomy, competences and involvement (Ryan, Deci, Vansteenkiste).

 Involvement is a double and active process.
 On the one hand the student has to be interested in what school life offers, but on the other hand the school must invest in a safe living and learning context where the student can express and develop his/her personality.

 The concept of a community school museum allows the student the possibility to introduce his/her personal story into school life.
 By building a community school museum, students can track back the history of the local community and/or family and link it to the school.